Back to all posts

 Don’t make people guess what your QR code does.
 A small, clear instruction next to the code, known as a call to action (CTA), can significantly increase scan rates.
 A simple phrase like “Scan to See My Work,” “Scan for a Free Quote,” or “Connect with Me on LinkedIn” sets clear expectations.
 This small piece of text guides the user and removes any hesitation.
 According to design experts, you should always include a clear call to action to direct users on what to do next.
 It’s a simple addition that makes your card more intuitive and effective, ensuring your QR code gets the attention it deserves.

-Common Mistakes to Avoid with QR Code Cards
+Common QR Code Card Mistakes to Avoid

 A QR code can be a powerful tool, but a few simple missteps can make it ineffective or even frustrating for your new contacts.
 When you invest in beautiful plastic business cards, you want every element to work perfectly.
 By steering clear of these common mistakes, you can ensure your QR code adds value and strengthens that great first impression.
 Let’s walk through what to watch out for.